hexcowboy/blog/content/docker-burp-suite.md

 ![Allow connections from network clients needs to be enabled in the XQuartz settings](https://user-images.githubusercontent.com/8162609/121715279-4a9a3700-caa4-11eb-8205-fff0fb5dfbf6.png)

-Now the X Server can be started as easily as running this command:
+Now the X Server can be started by running this command:

 ```bash
 xhost + 127.0.0.1